Q

 Related Questions on Average

-How do you check if a file is readable in PHP?
+How do you get the file size in PHP?

 Which mode should be used to open a file for writing in PHP?